MasseeAkbar/mAenkrypt/README.md

 - 👋 Hi, I’m @mAenkrypt
-- 👀 I’m interested in Nano-Optics research and applications of Machine Learning to physical problems.
-- 🌱 I’m currently learning CS50X: Introduction to Computer Science and Mathematics for Data Science and Machine Learning.
-- ⚡ Fun fact: I am a Applied Physics & Mathematics student at UC Irvine.

 <!---
 mAenkrypt/mAenkrypt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.